 Scenarios 1 and 2 demonstrate that unlocking an FID on breakthrough steel in the UK is within reach and can be achieved by different combinations of measures applied to different archetypes.
-However, the levers and additional considerations indicate there are prerequisites that would likely be essential under any scenario:
+However, the levers and additional considerations indicate there are prerequisites that would prove valuable under any scenario:

 - 1. A progressive carbon price regime that affects steel imports as well as domestic production. - 2.
 Availability of affordable scrap input and/or lower power prices for industrial customers to be able to process the scrap input without excessive cost. - 3.
-Demand for near-zero-emissions steel and a willingness to pay a commensurate premium.
+Forward offtake agreements, potentially involving a premium on the first volumes of breakthrough steel.
 This demand could come from the private or public sectors or a combination of both. - 4.
 Guarantees to manage the technology risk associated with a FoaK project, which the government is likely best placed to offer.

-The impact of effective carbon pricing, applied to both domestic steel production and imports from abroad, on archetype NPV in all scenarios highlights its importance as a foundation for the breakthrough steel investment case.
+The impact of effective carbon pricing, applied to both domestic steel production and imports from abroad, on archetype NPV highlights its value as a foundation for the breakthrough steel investment case.
 Failing to properly lay this foundation could dampen even sizable efforts to enable breakthrough steelmaking in the UK.
-Even now, the government is considering funding to support the country's existing integrated steelmaking sites to decarbonise their production.
-Transitioning to breakthrough technology would be a good use of this funding, but not if the resulting breakthrough sites remain systematically uncompetitive with steel imports that face lower or zero carbon costs.
-The necessary carbon price regime (including a UK CBAM) could be implemented by the government through its existing carbon price regulation in the form of the UK ETS.
+At the time of writing, the government is considering funding to support the country's existing integrated steelmaking sites to decarbonise their production.^{xix} Transitioning to breakthrough technology would be a good use of this funding, but if the resulting breakthrough sites remain systematically uncompetitive with steel imports that face lower or zero carbon costs, the entire effort risks being undermined.
+An effective carbon price regime (including a UK CBAM) could be implemented by the government through its existing carbon price regulation in the form of the UK ETS.

 Although large volumes of scrap steel are already available for domestic steelmakers, regulatory action on the part of government could make its usage more affordable in the context of breakthrough investments.
 While explicit trade controls to preserve scrap for use in the UK could be problematic (potentially resulting in the loss of revenues from scrap exports), measures to reduce electricity costs for steelmakers would make scrap intake more economical.
-One option that should be explored here would be lowering or waiving network charges for industrial electricity consumers, not unlike the arrangements already in place in several European countries.
+The British Industry Supercharger, recently announced by government, takes a clear step in the right direction by proposing various measures to reduce electricity costs for industrial consumers, such as exempting them for certain green levies.
+However, with a consultation on the Supercharger due to open in the Spring of 2023, the government should also strongly consider additional measures, namely reducing or waiving network charges for industrial users, in order to bring arrangements in the UK more in line with peers in the EU.